Foragers and Village Networks

 - How did different kinds of food production affect community structures?

 - What networks were pastoralists, nomads, and foragers a part of?
-How did these networks affect the communities of people involved in trade?

 - What are some advantages that nomadic communities had over settled communities?